-Your 12-days adventure takes you on a journey through the primal forests of Uganda in search of primates, before visiting Queen Elizabeth National Park for thrilling wildlife experiences, teemed with adventurous treks through lake Mburo national Park and finally winding it down at the longest river in the world- the River Nile.
+Your 12-days adventure takes you on a journey through the primal forests of Uganda in search of primates, before visiting Queen Elizabeth National Park for thrilling wildlife experiences, teamed with adventurous treks through lake Mburo National Park and finally winding it down at the longest river in the world- the River Nile.

 This safari is perfect for the adventurous at heart; this journey delivers the once-in-a-lifetime opportunity to discover mountain gorillas and Golden monkeys in their natural habitat, deep in the forests of Uganda followed by a cultural interaction with East Africa’s oldest inhabitants – the pygmies.